-As at 31 December 2014, the Group pledged all the current and future assets held within BBGI Management HoldCo S.à r.I., BBGI investments S.C.A., BBGI Holding Limited, BBGI Inv S.à r.I. and the Company in relation to the revolving credit facility.
+As at 31 December 2014, the Group pledged all the current and future assets held within BBGI Management HoldCo S.à r.l., BBGI Investments S.C.A., BBGI Holding Limited, BBGI Inv S.à r.l. and the Company in relation to the revolving credit facility.